projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-node.md

 EOF
 ```

-Verify that `calico-node` is running on each node in your cluster, and goes to Ready within a few minutes.
+Verify that `calico/node` is running on each node in your cluster, and goes to Ready within a few minutes.

 ```
 kubectl get pod -l k8s-app=calico-node -n kube-system